medaimane/babylon-game-ia-java-project/README.md

 # babylon-game-ia-java-project

-Desktop application in Java :
+**!!Sorry, this repo code might be outdated!!** Desktop application in Java :
 Implementation of the algorithms of strategies of adversarial research (Minimax and Alpha-beta) to develop a game "babylon-game" whose principle will be to move a stack to another pile target if it has the same height or the same color

 # Tools

-Java, Eclipse, Git, Debian
+Java, Eclipse, Git, Linx

-# Author
+# Creators

   Mohamed Aimane SKHAIRI

-# Contact

   skhairimedaimane@gmail.com

 # License